FAQs

 What Are The Concerns?

-Decisions over who is eligible, and who and what gets paid, can have substantial impact on:
+Platforms’ failure to enforce their polices over who and what gets paid, can have substantial impact on:

-• Media and Creator viability - creators of authentic content face automated demonetization decisions, unfair competition, and widespread content theft, with no compensation for revenue lost.
+• Media and Creator viability - creators of authentic content may face increased precarity, as they face automated demonetization decisions, as well as increased competition and content theft, with no compensation for lost revenue.

-• Brand safety - advertisers, publishers and creators can experience damage to their brand through association with harmful actors, behavior or content.
+• Brand safety - advertisers, publishers and creators may experience damages to their brand when associated with actors, behavior or content that violate platforms’ policies and their own brand safety and suitability preferences.

-• Society - society bears the bulk of the impact when harmful and illegal content and activities continue to be incentivized – and subsidized – by platforms, and authentic content creation is undermined.
+• Society - society bears the bulk of the impact when harmful and illegal content and activities are incentivized – and financed – by platforms, as well as when authentic content creation is undermined.

 Got any more question?
 Reach out at hello@whattofix.tech.